 PureSperm Wash is a salt solution balanced and adjusted for the nutrition and long survival of human sperm.
 It functions exceedingly well for the swim-up technique.

-CO2 incubator Bench top centrifuge with swing out rotor
+PureSperm Wash Round bottomed centrifuge tubes Disposable sterile conical centrifuge tubes Sterile pipettes CO2 incubator Bench top centrifuge with swing out rotor